Resist : Reconstruction of irises from templates: Evaluation

 \section{Evaluation}

-The ND-0405~\cite{bowyer2016nd} dataset contains 64,980 iris samples from 356 subjects and is a superset of the NIST Iris Challenge Evaluation dataset~\cite{phillips2008iris}.
+All models are trained on the ND-0405~\cite{bowyer2016nd} dataset (we study \resist{} accuracy when trained on ND-0405 and tested on two other datasets in Section~\ref{ssec:cross data set analysis}).
+The ND-0405 dataset contains 64,980 iris samples from 356 subjects and is a superset of the NIST Iris Challenge Evaluation dataset~\cite{phillips2008iris}.
 Iris images are captured using the LG 2200 (Near infrared) biometric system.
 The images have blurring from motion and some out of focus images.

-\subsection{Methodology}
+\paragraph{Methodology}

 We described how the two DenseNet models are trained in Section~\ref{sec:pipelines}.
 All three \resist{} variants are trained on features from all remaining left iris images from each subject~(apart from the 25 images per subject used to train the feature extractors).
 The testing set for all three pipelines is $20\%$ of right iris images.
 The training and testing set is kept same for all three pipelines.
 We consider the right and left irises of a subject as separate classes based on prior work showing statistical independent~\cite{daugman2004iris}.
 Training and testing sets are class disjoint.
 Furthermore, no training images for \resist{} are used in training the DenseNet models.